kl1nton/2_SBA_Practice_Papers/3_SBA_Practice_Paper.md

 ### Q3
 Select the correct statement regarding cerebrospinal fluid (CSF):

-	A. It is produced by specialised endothelial cells covering the choroid plexuses - F
+	A. It is produced by specialised endothelial cells covering the choroid plexuses
 	B. It has similar composition to plasma EXCEPT for glucose
 	C. It is produced at 1.5 ml/min, allowing it to be turned over four times a day
 	D. About half of the volume is distributed in the ventricles at any one time
 	E. It plays a critical role in important brain functions and in providing nutritive support
 #### Answer: C. It is produced at 1.5 ml/min, allowing it to be turned over four times a day - *FALSE* = E. It plays a critical role in important brain functions and in providing nutritive support
-- CSF is produced largely by the choroid plexuses, which are capillary loops covered by specialised ependymal cells located in the ventricular system.
-It is produced at a rate of 0.35–0.5 ml/min, distributed approximately as 20 ml in the ventricles, 45 ml in the cranial subarachnoid space and the rest in the spinal subarachnoid space and central canal.
-CSF has lower concentrations of K+, glucose and protein but greater concentrations of Na+ and Cl– than blood.
-CSF is important in regulation of brain function in many ways, for example: CSF pH and PCO2 on respiration; CSF sodium chloride on AVP (vasopressin); CSF carriage of neuromodulators, eg opioids.
-It plays a minor role in supplying glucose to inaccessible areas.
+- CSF is produced largely by the choroid plexuses
+	- which are capillary loops covered by *specialised ependymal cells*
+	- located in the ventricular system
+- It is produced at a rate of 0.35–0.5 ml/min, distributed approximately as
+	- as 20 ml in the ventricles
+	- 45 ml in the cranial subarachnoid space
+	- rest in spinal subarachnoid space and central canal
+- CSF has
+	- lower concentrations of K+, glucose and protein
+	- greater concentrations of Na+ and Cl– than blood
+- CSF is important in regulation of brain function in many ways, for example
+	- CSF pH and PCO2 on respiration
+	- CSF sodium chloride on AVP (vasopressin)
+	- CSF carriage of neuromodulators, eg opioids
+- It plays a minor role in supplying glucose to inaccessible areas

 ### Q4
 All of the following special precautions should be taken when operating on a patient with known *HIV status*, EXCEPT:

-	A. Use of disposable gowns and drapes - T
+	A. Use of disposable gowns and drapes
-	B. Double gloving and use of indicator systems - T
+	B. Double gloving and use of indicator systems
-	C. Minimising the presence of unnecessary theatre staff - T
+	C. Minimising the presence of unnecessary theatre staff
 	D. Operating in a theatre with negative-pressure air ventilation
-	E. Use of the kidney dish to pass all instruments - T
+	E. Use of the kidney dish to pass all instruments
 #### Answer: D. Operating in a theatre with negative-pressure air ventilation - TRUE
 - Standard HIV precautions exist to minimise any chance of inoculation from blood contact
 	1. Double gloving
-	2. disposable gowns
+	2. Disposable gowns
-	3. kidney-dish passing of sharp instruments are just some of the few precautions listed
+	3. Kidney-dish passing of sharp instruments

 **Notes**
-- There are no suggestions for specific theatre ventilation in HIV
+- No suggestions for specific theatre ventilation in HIV
 	- HIV is not transmitted via airborne routes!

 ### Q5